 The state legislature has approved an expansion to the APUC program to include Ag. equipment and machinery development (Prototype/Technology and Technical Assistance Grant).

 The AGRI Value-Added Grant helps Minnesota processors add value to Minnesota agricultural products by investing in the purchase of equipment, production capacity, market diversification, and market access for value-added products.

 Venture Capital – Local, State & Region

 Arthur Ventures is an early stage venture capital firm that invests in business-to-business (B2B) software companies.
 Arthur Ventures focuses specifically on companies providing software-as-a-service (SaaS) and cloud-enabled tools and services.

 Linn Grove Ventures invests in innovative agriculture, food, health, and animal technologies and the companies transforming these industries at the global level.
 It is active in providing strategic financing and business leadership to help innovative companies move beyond the business incubator and accelerator phases to the next level of growth.

-The New Venture Capital Fund’s goal is to stimulate private sector investment and promote diversification of the economy by supporting a variety of pre-revenue; mid-stage and late stage startup companies.
+The New Venture Capital Fund’s goal is to stimulate private-sector investment and promote diversification of the economy by supporting a variety of North Dakota startup companies.
 This fund offers a variety of financing options in the form of traditional or convertible debt and equity investment.
-Updated information should be available in the Fall of 2019 as this program is being revamped by the North Dakota Department of Commerce and Bank of North Dakota to invest more in new and growing primary sector companies.
+The program is administered by the North Dakota Development Fund.